AdobeDocs/experience-manager-65.en/help/mobile/getting-started-aem-mobile-on-demand.md

 ## AEM Author {#aem-author}

-An ***AEM Author* (or *Marketer*)** uses the custom developed or out-of-the-box templates and components to add and edit pages, drag and drop components and add media of all types from the DAM including images, videos and text fragments (content fragments).
-AEM's built-in content editor is then used by *AEM Authors* to create rich and relevent experiences within the app, including integration with the rest of the Adobe Marketing Cloud.
+An ***AEM Author* (or *Marketer*)** uses the custom developed or out-of-the-box templates and components to add and edit pages, drag and drop components and add media of all types from the DAM including images, videos, and text fragments (content fragments).
+AEM's built-in content editor is then used by *AEM Authors* to create rich and relevant experiences within the app, including integration with the rest of the Adobe Experience Cloud.

 An AEM author must understand the following topics, while creating an app using AEM Mobile On-Demand Services: